sebastianmenze/Converting-Ishmael-log-files-to-.csv-tables/readme.md

 Humpback
 ```

 For each of the logged sound files, any label that was added by the analyst is appended behind the filename and time of the edit.
-What we instead is a table with time in one column and the presence (1) or absence (0) of different call types (labels) as additional columns, such as this example:
+What we want instead is a table with time in one column and the presence (1) or absence (0) of different call types (labels) as additional columns, such as this example:

 | Time|Fin|Baleen|100-200Hz Upsweeps|Humpback|Minke|Check|40-Fin|Odontocetes|100-30Hz|Southern Rigth Whale|
 | ------------------------------------------------------------ | ------------------------------------------------------------ | ------------------------------------------------------------ | ------------------------------------------------------------ | ------------------------------------------------------------ | ------------------------------------------------------------ | ------------------------------------------------------------ | ------------------------------------------------------------ | ------------------------------------------------------------ | ------------------------------------------------------------ | ------------------------------------------------------------ |